seanolson3/Password-Generator/README.md

 Password Generator (random module/while loop/function)

 Future Additions:
-1. Encapsulate the code in a function: Wrap the code in a function to make it reusable and modular.
+**COMPLETE** 1.
+Encapsulate the code in a function: Wrap the code in a function to make it reusable and modular.
 This allows you to easily call the function whenever you need a password with specific requirements.

 2. Add parameter validation: Validate the input provided by the user.
 Check if the password length is within a reasonable range and prompt the user again if an invalid input is provided.